stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 Use the `environment`, `unit_name` and `edition` tfvars in your TF code to define resource names that are both meaningful to humans and unique for each instance of the resource.
 This avoids conflicts between copies of infrastructure.

+Every type of cloud resource may have a different set of rules about acceptable names.
+For the best compatibility across systems, I recommend that you use values that only include lowercase letters, numbers and hyphen characters, with the first character being a lowercase letter.
+Avoid defining environment and edition names that are longer than 7 characters, and unit names that are longer than 12 characters.

 For convenience, the code in the unit template includes locals and outputs to help with this:

 - `tft_handle` - Normalizes the `unit_name` to the first 12 characters, in lowercase
 - `tft_standard_prefix` - Combines `environment`, `edition` and `tft_handle`, separated by hyphens

-To avoid compatibility issues, I recommend that you use names that only include lowercase letters, numbers and hyphen characters, with the first character being a lowercase letter.
-Avoid defining environment and edition names that are longer than 7 characters, and unit names that are longer than 12 characters.

-To ensure that the template code is compatible with older versions of Terraform, it currently does not use validations on the tfvars.

 > The test in the unit template includes code to set the value of the tfvar `edition` to a random string with the prefix `tt`.
 If you use the `edition` in resource names, this ensures that test copies of resources do not conflict with existing resources that were deployed with the same TF module.